aws-amplify/amplify-ios-samples/PhotoSharing/README.md

 Provide the responses listed after each of the following prompts to configure Storage.
 ```
 ?
 Please select from one of the below mentioned services: `Content (Images, audio, video, etc.)`
 ?
-Please provide a friendly name for your resource that will be used to label this category in the project: `S3friendlyName`
+Please provide a friendly name for your resource that will be used to label this category in the project: `default`
 ?
-Please provide bucket name: `storagebucketname`
+Please provide bucket name: `default`
 ?
 Who should have access: `Auth users only`
 ?
 What kind of access do you want for Authenticated users? `create/update, read, delete`
 ?
 Do you want to add a Lambda Trigger for your S3 Bucket? `No`